AydanRadke/leagueAnalysis/README.md

 2. I want to familiarize my self with the tools that data scientists use.
 Jupyter, pandas, matplotlib, etc
 3. I want to learn more about statistics and creating insights from them!

-# Beware, this is a poorly written beginner project, I'm just having fun!
+### Ps: this is a beginner project, I'm just having fun!